unicef/publicgoods-toolkit/interviews/kari-moe.md

      In partners (like NGOs, or partners NORAD is funding operations at), "DPGs" is becoming a bit of a budget.
-But NORAD has very limite capacity to give support.
+But NORAD has very limited capacity to give support.
 There's a lot of demand for understanding how NGOs can develop and use DPGs.

      NORAD has a few people to point to for licensing advice, but